pingcap/docs-cn/sql-plan-management.md

 >
 > Because the automatic binding creation function relies on [Statement Summary](/statement-summary-tables.md), make sure to enable Statement Summary before using automatic binding.

-After automatic binding creation is enabled, the historical SQL statements in the Statement Summary are traversed every `bind-info-lease` (the default value is `3s`), and baseline capturing is automatically created for SQL statements that appear at least twice.
+After automatic binding creation is enabled, the historical SQL statements in the Statement Summary are traversed every `bind-info-lease` (the default value is `3s`), and a binding is automatically created for SQL statements that appear at least twice.
+For these SQL statements, TiDB automatically binds the execution plan recorded in Statement Summary.

+However, TiDB does not automatically capture bindings for the following types of SQL statements:

+- `EXPLAIN` and `EXPLAIN ANALYZE` statements.
+- SQL statements executed internally in TiDB, such as `SELECT` queries used for automatically loading statistical information.
+- SQL statements that are bound to a manually created execution plan.

+For `PREPARE` / `EXECUTE` statements and for queries executed with binary protocols, TiDB automatically captures bindings for the real query statements, not for the `PREPARE` / `EXECUTE` statements.

 > **Note:**
 >